UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-19.md

 On 26 September 1856, Ellis left Antananarivo for the coast.[^⁠89]

 In the early morning on 25 September 1856, when he photographed his friend, William Ellis seems to have been pursuing an alternative agenda.
 Rather than simply photographing high-status royals, keen to use photography to immortalise themselves in all their imported finery, he wanted to make portraits of key members of the underground Christian Church.
-They largely remained largely nameless in the text he published in 1859, presumably at least partly to protect thei identities.
+They largely remained nameless in the text he published in 1859, presumably at least partly to protect thei identities.

 Nevertheless, in concluding _Three Visits to Madagascar_, Ellis connected the plight of Malagasy Christians to the persecution of Christians in earlier ages, suggesting that the authorities in Madagascar:

-Only imitated the Diocletians of the early ages, and the Alvas, the Medicis, and the Marys of more recent times, and with corresponding results in the invincible constancy of those who fell and the subsequent fruits of the imperishable seed which was scattered in the martyrs’ blood.[^⁠90]
+> Only imitated the Diocletians of the early ages, and the Alvas, the Medicis, and the Marys of more recent times, and with corresponding results in the invincible constancy of those who fell and the subsequent fruits of the imperishable seed which was scattered in the martyrs’ blood.[^⁠90]

 News of the death of Queen Ranavalona, the ascension to the throne of Prince Rakoto as Radama II, and the end of the persecution of the Christians reached Britain in autumn 1861.
 Ellis made his way back to Madagascar in November 1861, arriving on 22 May 1862.[^⁠91] During her husband’s third long-term absence, Sarah Stickney published her own work on the island, _Madagascar: Its Social and Religious Progress,_ early in 1863.[^⁠92] William Ellis would not return home until October 1865.[^⁠93]